SAP-archive/cloud-ariba-discovery-rfx-to-external-marketplace-ext/README.md

 ## Start the Application

-After creating the destination, [start (or restart in case the application is already started) the application via the Cloud Cockpit](https://help.hana.ondemand.com/help/frameset.htm?7612f03c711e1014839a8273b0e91070.html).
+After creating the destination, [start (or restart in case the application is already started) the application via the cloud cockpit](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/7612f03c711e1014839a8273b0e91070.html).

 <a name="notes"/>